-Melon is the favorite gift of gift of Penny and is loved by her.
+Melon is the best gift for Penny and is loved by her.
 Furthermore, Melon is used in two recipes.
 It can be used to make Fruit Salad, which is loved by Haley.
-It can also be used to make Pink Cake which is loved by a multitude of characters including Haley, Vincent, Jas and Marnie.
+It can also be used to make Pink Cake which is loved by a multitude of characters including Haley, Vincent, Jas, and Marnie.
 Melons are also part of the summer crops bundle.
 These many uses of melon have landed it on our list of Stardew Valley best summer crops.

-Coffee beans are a wonderous crop and rank highly as best summer crops.
-What makes them great is that they can be planted and grown in both spring and summer.
-Coffee beans grow and mature ten days after being planted.
-Coffee beans are incredible since they give at least 4 beans of harvest every 2 days and there is chance of obtaining more too.
+The Coffee beans are incredible since they give at least 4 beans of harvest every 2 days and there is a chance of obtaining more too.
 Planting these through spring and summer can give you continuous harvests through both seasons.
 If planted early, they have even better profit value than starfruit in the long run.

 You can put coffee beans in a keg to get coffee, which increases movement speed for a while.
 Otherwise, coffee beans can be sold for a neat profit too.